szmania/CC-Mappers/README.md

 ## Mapper Loading Order

-The Crusader Conflicts mod loads culture and faction mapping XML files in a specific order to allow for overrides.
+The Crusader Conflicts mod loads culture, faction, and terrain mapping XML files in a specific order to allow for overrides.
 The loading process is as follows:

 1.  **Base Mappers**: The official playthrough base mappers are loaded first.
-These files are identified by the naming convention `OfficialCC_<mapper_tag>_*.xml`.
+These files are identified by the naming convention `OfficialCC_*.xml`.
-2.  **Submod Mappers**: After the base mappers, all other XML files in the cultures and factions directories are loaded in alphabetical order.
-These are typically submod mappers.
+2.  **Optional Add-on Mappers**: After the base mappers, optional add-on files that are not submod files are loaded in alphabetical order.
+3.  **Submod Mappers**: After the optional add-ons, submod mappers are loaded.
+These are identified by a `submod_tag` attribute in the root element of the XML file.
+4.  **Submod Optional Add-on Mappers**: Finally, optional add-ons for submods are loaded in alphabetical order.
+These files are identified by a `submod_addon_tag` attribute in the root element, which links them to a specific submod.

-This loading order means that any mapping defined in a submod mapper will overwrite a mapping for the same culture or faction from a base mapper.
-If multiple submod mappers define the same mapping, the one loaded last (alphabetically) will take precedence.
+This loading order means that files loaded later will overwrite mappings from files loaded earlier.
+For example, a submod mapper can override a base mapper, and a submod's optional add-on can override the submod's own mappings.
+When multiple files of the same type are loaded (like optional add-ons), the one that comes last alphabetically takes precedence.

 ## Custom Mappers